 Mosquitoes can be a major annoyance during warmer months in Vermont and can occasionally transmit serious diseases.
 West Nile Virus (WNV) has been detected in every county of Vermont and typically infects three or fewer Vermonters each year.
 Eastern Equine Encephalitis (EEE) has also been detected in Vermont and caused two deaths in Rutland County in 2011.

 Climate change is expected to affect mosquito-borne diseases in two ways:

 - Increase the risk for people to get diseases that are already here.

 - Bring in mosquito species that did not previously exist here, increasing the possibility for other mosquito-borne diseases to spread in Vermont.

-- How to reduce your risks when travelling and after returning from Zika-affected areas
+- Learn how to reduce your risks when travelling and after returning from Zika-affected areas

-- Travel destinations where Zika virus is actively being transmitted
+- Search for travel destinations where Zika virus is actively being transmitted

-- How to protect yourself from mosquito-borne diseases when traveling
+- Learn how to protect yourself from mosquito-borne diseases when traveling

 - Keep up with travel alerts from the Centers for Disease Control and Prevention to find out which countries are currently at highest risk for mosquito-borne and other diseases